DatDraggy/micswap-arctis-7/README.md

 To automatically run micswap on boot, create a link to micswap.EXE, press Windows Key + R, enter `shell:startup` and copy the link to the Autostart folder.

+If you would like to only change the default communication device, edit micswap.cmd and replace the 0's with 2's

 ### Slow (Manual) Setup
 #### Requirements